Phase margin: Practice

 for a detailed analysis of the techniques and results of compensation to ensure adequate phase margins.
 See also the article "Pole splitting".
 Often amplifiers are designed to achieve a typical phase margin of 60 degrees.
 If the typical phase margin is around 60 degrees then the minimum phase margin will typically be greater than 45 degrees.
-A phase margin of 60 degrees is also a magic number because it allows for the fastest settling time when attempting to follow a voltage step input (a Butterworth design).
 An amplifier with lower phase margin will ring for longer and an amplifier with more phase margin will take a longer time to rise to the voltage step's final level.